 And there is historical precedent.
 Three millennia earlier and half a world away, the Mitannian Horse master Kikkuli defected and allied himself with the Hittites.
 Once the Hittites acquired both the war-horses and the equestrian skills of their enemies, they then proceeded to annihilate the Mittanians.

 So I could accept Gwynnes statement that the Comanche were the first Horse Tribe that Anglo settlers had encountered.
 But I was a little surprised to read that Anglo historians now consider the Comanche the proto-type American Indian horse culture.
-I am equally surprised by the current stance among Native American scholars that denies the influence interaction between Spanish horseman and the Horse Tribes had on the formation of the United States.
+New results from research integrating Native American oral hostpry and traditions with DNA research has discredited those denying the influence very early interaction between Spanish horseman and the Horse Tribes had on the formation of the United States.

 Historians still claim that they do not know exactly how the indigenous peoples of North America adapted themselves to the horse.
 But those same historians do agree that it was an amazingly swift transfer of technology.
 There are no European records of mounted attacks made by Native American Indians before the Pueblo Indian Revolt of 1680.

 Then the Pueblo Indian Revolt of 1680 precipitated the Great Horse Dispersal.
 By the time the Spanish returned to Santa Fe, the territory of the mounted and warlike Horse Tribes was vast.
 By 1700, they ranged as far west as the Palouse Valley in what is now western Washington, as far north as Calgary in Canada and as far east as the Arkansas River.